Cheesy Potato Casserole

 • Omit the crunchy corn flake topping and sprinkle with extra cheese.

 • Cook up your own potatoes instead of using diced hash browns.
-You’ll need 6-8 good size potatoes to make Funeral Potatoes.
+You’ll need 6-8 good size potatoes to make these Cheesy Potatoes.
 Just peel and dice into bite size pieces and follow the rest of the instructions in the recipe card below.

 Nutrition Information